labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

 ERROR: ValueError('It failed')
 ```

-When we throw an exception into the coroutine using the `throw()` method, it is caught by our try-except block and handled gracefully.
+In this experiment, we use the `throw()` method to inject a `ValueError` exception into the coroutine.
+The `try-except` block in the `printer()` coroutine catches the exception and prints an error message.
+This shows that our exception handling is working as expected.

 ### Experiment 3: Throwing a Real Exception into the Coroutine